 As always, the super is called first.
 Furthermore, this is not a default constructor, but a parameterized one.
 The EditText is created with these parameters when it is inflated from an XML layout file, thus, our constructor needs to both take them and pass them to the superclass constructor as well.

-onDraw()— but there could easily be others needed when you create your own custom components.
+onDraw(), but you might need to override others as you create your own custom components.

 onDraw()method allows us to paint the blue lines on the